ItsLhuis/track-player/docs/docs/web/api/functions/equalizer.md

 ## setEqualizerBandGain

 Set the gain for a specific frequency band.
+The player will automatically adjust the pre-amp gain to prevent clipping if you boost frequencies.

 ```javascript
 TrackPlayer.setEqualizerBandGain(bandIndex: number, gain: number): void